Annual Tree Sale

 Tree Order Form - click here for the 2014 SWCD Tree Order form

-Soil Survey Website - Soils play a very important role in your tree planting project or any project for the establishment of vegetation.
-Click here for the Natural Resources Conservation Service (NRCS) online soil survey site.
+Soil Survey Website - Click here for the Natural Resources Conservation Service (NRCS) soil survey site.

 Click here for animal repellent information.
 Order directly from the website or purchase the 1 litre spray bottle from the SWCD.
 One spray bottle will protect 100 - 1 foot plants.

 Become a woodland steward by actively managing your land for personal benefits, while protecting the quality of its natural resources for future generations.
 If you own 40 acres or more of wooded land, contact our office for information about a woodland stewardship plan written for your property with your interests in mind by a certified forest plan writer.

 Only have 20 acres, but want to know more about best managing your forest?
 Please stop by our office or request a copy of the Minnesota Department of Natural Resources' "Beyond the Suburbs" landowner's guide to conservation management.